jd28/Solstice/docs/rules/damage-reduction.rst

   :param eff: Effect to use to modify the damage amount.
 Generally this should be the value returned from :func:`GetBestDamageReductionEffect`.
   :type eff: :class:`Effect`
   :param int power: Damage power.
-  :rtype: Modified damage amount and the amount damage was modified.
+  :rtype: Modified damage amount, the amount damage was modified, and a ``bool`` indicating whether the effect was removed.

 .. function:: DoDamageResistance(obj, amt, eff, dmgidx)